lupyuen/lupyuen.github.io/src/openocd.md

 There's a newer alternative to OpenOCD that's built with Rust: [probe.rs](https://probe.rs/)

 It has beta support for JTAG.
 Hopefully we can use it with PineCone someday.

+But for today, we'll learn about using OpenOCD and JTAG with PineCone.

 # What is JTAG?